mvolkmann/blog/src/web-dev-tips.md

 ### CSS properties from JavaScript

-TODO: Continue review from here.
+HTML elements are represented by

-HTML elements are represented by Document Object Model (DOM) objects in memory.
+Document Object Model (DOM) objects in memory.
-DOM objects have a style property whose value is an object.
+DOM objects have a `style` property whose value is an object.
-The keys of this object are camelCased CSS property names and the values the values of those CSS properties.
+The keys of this object are camelCased CSS property names and the values are the values of those CSS properties.
-New properties can be added to the style objects and existing ones can be modified or deleted.
+Using JavaScript, new properties can be added to the `style` objects and existing ones can be modified or deleted.

-In the example below the CSS variable `--color` is initially set to "red" and used to set the CSS `color` property of `p` elements.
+In the example below the CSS `color` property of the element with an id of "greeting" is set to "red" in a CSS rule.
-When the "Toggle Color" button is pressed a function is called that gets the current value of the CSS variable and modifies it based on its current value.
+When the "Toggle Color" button is pressed a function is called that gets the current value of that style property and modifies it based on its current value.

 {% include "_change-css-style-properties.html" %}